 - Asia & South Pacific

 Product-Based Divisions.
 Facebook Inc. employs product-based divisions in its organizational structure.
-This structural feature involves corporate or global teams that manage the operational activities pertaining to specific products of the organization.
-Such global or corporate scope is a consequence of the digital and online nature of Facebook’s social media business.
-While most of the company’s operational activities are focused on its social networking website, potential expansion and diversification are also considered.
-Facebook is headed toward adding more product-based divisions into its organizational structure, as new products or ventures are added to the business.
-Facebook’s organizational structure includes the following main product-based divisions:
+This structural feature involves corporate or global teams that manage operations pertaining to specific products.
+Such global or corporate scope is a consequence of the digital and online nature of the social media business.
+While most of the company’s operations are focused on its social networking services, potential expansion and diversification are also considered.
+For example, the business is headed toward changing or adding more product-based divisions in its corporate structure, as new products or ventures are made.
+Such changes influence Facebook’s marketing mix or 4Ps.
+Marketing strategies and tactics are based on products and their management.
+Facebook’s organizational structure includes the following product-based divisions:

-The matrix organizational structure provides flexibility to Facebook’s Inc. and its global operations in the social media and online advertising market.
-This flexibility is a structural advantage that enables Facebook to easily respond to market changes and trends.
-Another advantage of this organizational structure is significant corporate control.
+The matrix organizational structure provides flexibility to Facebook Inc. and its multinational operations in the social media and online advertising market.
+This flexibility is a structural advantage that enables the company to easily respond to market changes and trends.
+Another advantage of this corporate structure is significant corporate control.
 For example, corporate function-based teams are a characteristic that allows Facebook Inc. to maintain control and direction on its operations worldwide.
-A disadvantage is the possible difficulty in implementing corporate directives throughout the organizational structure, considering variations in regional management initiatives.
+Moreover, the product-based divisions support creativity and innovation in product development.

 - Ashkenas, R., Ulrich, D., Jick, T., & Kerr, S. (2015).
 The boundaryless organization: Breaking the chains of organizational structure.
 John Wiley & Sons.